DataDog/hiring-engineers/answers.md

 **Method 2:** <br/>
 - Log into the container ```docker exec -it <container_name> bash ```
 - Install the neccessary editor.

-In my case, I chose "vim-tiny" to minimize the space taken up by the editor on docker.
-Also,  vim-tiny had everything I needed for basic editing. <br/>
-I installed this on the debian version of linux, by running the following commands:
+I chose to install ```vim-tiny``` over ```vim``` since it contains all I needed for a basic editor and occupies less space.
+Running the commands below enabled this installation.

 ```
 apt-get update